Online Course: Spacecraft Technology

-The emphasis is on technology rather than theory with examples of hardware shown whenever possible during the lectures.
-The lectures on liquid propellant engines and solid propellant engines will be structured in such a way to be a complement, and not an overlap, to the previous BSc courses of the Aerospace Engineering curriculum.
+The emphasis is on technology rather than a theory with examples of hardware shown whenever possible during the lectures.
+The lectures on liquid-propellant engines and solid propellant engines will be structured in such a way to be a compliment, and not an overlap, to the previous BSc courses of the Aerospace Engineering curriculum.
 The three online modules are complemented by interactive Hangout sessions.

 - Applied Theory covering the fundamentals of rocket propulsion, main performance parameters of rockets and thrusters, ideal rocket theory basics and equations and types of propulsion are reviewed and applied to real-life cases and practical demonstrations.

 - Liquid Propellant Engines looks at types of engines, types of propellants, components of the feeding system, nozzle design, quality factors and real performance estimation.